Category Archives: Alfred Hitchcock

 Jo is immediately suspicious of the mysterious man.

-This begins a series of events involving mistaken identity, an assassination attempt on England’s Prime Minister, and a trip to London in an attempt to locate Hank, who has been kidnapped by criminals.
+This begins a series of events involving mistaken identity, an assassination attempt on England’s Prime Minister, and a trip to London to locate Hank, who criminals have kidnapped.

-As with other Hitchcock films- think North by Northwest (1959), the motivational plot is unclear and one might argue, unnecessary.
-Why are they attempting to assassinate a political figure?
+As with other Hitchcock films—think North by Northwest (1959)—the motivational plot is unclear and, one might argue, unnecessary.
+Why are the characters attempting to assassinate a political figure?
 Is there money to gain?
 Is there power to be obtained?

 These questions are never answered- the film is not about that, but rather about Ben and Jo’s predicaments.
 The villains- primarily an innocent-seeming English couple and a sneering, rat-like assassin, are one-dimensional characters.
 The motivations are not revealed.